-Marking history: the Pulitzer Prize | DW | 16.04.2018
+Marking history: the Pulitzer Prize | DW | 09.05.2022

 In striking contrast to the 45th President, Donald Trump, who has defamed journalists as "the lowest life form" and "enemies of the American people," Kennedy acknowledged their importance in a democratic society, if slightly begrudgingly: "Even though we never like it … there isn't any doubt that we could not do the job at all in a free society without a very, very active press," Kennedy wrote.
 He also felt that a politician should acknowledge the influence of the arts: "When power leads man towards arrogance, poetry reminds him of his limitations.
 For art establishes the basic human truth which must serve as the touchstone of our judgment."

 In 1973, the Washington Post won the Pulitzer Prize in Public Service for the work of its young reporters Carl Bernstein and Bob Woodward, whose investigation of the Watergate affair eventually brought down the administration of US President Richard Nixon.
-Woodward, described as "the most celebrated journalist of our age," is currently an associate editor of the Washington Post and the author of 18 nonfiction books.
-Bernstein, also a book author, is a bitter critic of what he calls the current "media crisis" and "idiot culture."
+Woodward, described as "the most celebrated journalist of our age," is currently an associate editor of the Washington Post and the author of 21 nonfiction books.

-In 1981, Janet Cooke was the first Afro-American woman to win the coveted Pulitzer Prize, based on her depiction of an eight-year-old black heroin addict in Washington named Jimmy.
+In 1981, Janet Cooke was the first African-American woman to win the coveted Pulitzer Prize, based on her depiction of an eight-year-old Black heroin addict in Washington named Jimmy.
 The articles in the Washington Post were so harrowing and startlingly detailed that they generated a national outpouring of sympathy for the boy.
 There was a problem, however: He didn't exist.
 Cooke had completely fabricated the character, and her editors had not checked the sources.
 After the scandal broke, Cooke returned the prize and left her job and public life.
 It was a severe blow to the Post's reputation — and to that of journalism in general.

 In 1999, Maureen Dowd took a Pulitzer for distinguished commentary based on her columns in the New York Times on the affair of then-President Bill Clinton with Monica Lewinsky.
 "These are not grounds for impeachment.
 These are grounds for divorce," she wrote then.
 Dowd is known for her scathing and sometimes wickedly humorous depictions of people in power — and of contemporary life in her country: "The idea of American exceptionalism doesn't extend to Americans being exceptional."